KZ-HQ/Demo_Django_Project/README.md

-# Django Project
+# About
-This is a simple data-driven Django website, the project was created on 2019 for my final year project unit.
+A data-driven website which was created for my final year project.

+# Local Hosting
+## Prerequisites before hosting
+1. Ensure Python 3.7 is installed on the machine.
+## Hosting procedures
+1. Download or clone the project into your computer.
+2. Open your terminal or CMD.
+3. Change directory to the project directory.
+4. Run command `pip -r requirements.txt` to install all dependencies.
+5. Run command `python manage.py runserver`.
+6. Open your browser and insert the URL `127.0.0.1:8000`.
+# Contact
+For any issues regarding the project please post an issue in this repo.